 Delhi / Raipur / Kanha National Park

 Morning transfer from your hotel in Delhi to the airport for the flight to Raipur in central India, capital of Chatisgarh, a predominantly tribal state in central India.
 A scenic drive of about five hours brings you to Kanha through a region of lush rice terraces below the Maikal Hills, the eastern spur of the Satpura Range.
-Transfer to the Baagh Resort, bordered by tribal villages and just three miles from the entrance to Kanha National Park...LD
+Transfer to the Baagh Resort, bordered by tribal villages and just three miles from the entrance to Kanha National Park, or to the Taj Banjaar Tola (deluxe option), on the banks of the Banjaar River...LD

 Kanha National Park